-InverseRuleOfMixturesExcludedPhase(excluded phases)
+InverseRuleOfMixtures()

 Lower Wiener bounds: the geometrical interpretation are continuous layers of each phase orthogonal to the direction of diffusion.
+Constructs an instance of InverseRuleOfMixtures.

 Factory method that creates a new homogenization function of the type GeneralLowerHashinShtrikman.

 General lower Hashin-Shtrikman bounds: the outermost shell consists of the phase with the most sluggish kinetics.